aces/Loris/docs/API/InstrumentFormat.md

 An implementation should ignore any keys it doesn't expect so as to make it easier to extend this standard without breaking backwards compatibility.
-Instruments MAY implement both the instrument format described below and the accompagning rules format in the same JSON object, or they MAY be used independently.
+Instruments MAY implement both the instrument format described below and the accompagnying rules format in the same JSON object, or they MAY be used independently.

 ## 1.1: The Top Level JSON object